wangys16/FreeSplat/README.md

 </p>

 # 🌏 News
-We have introduced an enhanced version, FreeSplat++, to specifically focus on feed-forward whole scene reconstruction with 3D Gaussians.
+We have introduced an enhanced version, ***FreeSplat++***, to specifically focus on feed-forward whole scene reconstruction with 3D Gaussians.
 The project page is <a href="https://wangys16.github.io/FreeSplatPP-Page/">here</a>.
 The Arxiv paper will be uploaded recently.

 # 📃 Abstract